-In this guide to the best cheap and free things to do in Auckland, you’ll find the locations of all the best activities, pricing and some of our insider tips and recommendations to make sure you get the most out of your holiday.
+In this guide to the best cheap and free things to do in Auckland, you’ll find the locations of all the best activities, pricing, and some of our insider tips and recommendations to make sure you get the most out of your Auckland itinerary!

 1. Visit the Sky Tower